hsuvarna/BehaviouralCloning/writeup_template.md

 ####2.
 Final Model Architecture

 Final model architecture is Lenet architecture.
+Used RELU as activation function.
+Per https://stats.stackexchange.com/questions/218752/relu-vs-sigmoid-vs-softmax-as-hidden-layer-neurons
+The Relu functions better for neural nets with fast convergence.

+Max pooling is used for reducing overfitting.

 ####3.
 Creation of the Training Set & Training Process